Three Insurance Coverage Gaps You Shouldn’t Ignore

 1. No flood insurance leads to costly problems.

-FEMA reports that flooding has occurred in every state over the last five years.
-However, the Insurance Information Institute estimates that only 12 percent of homeowners across America carry flood insurance.
+However, the Insurance Information Institute estimates that just 15 percent of homeowners across America carry flood insurance.

 Many Americans skip flood insurance because they assume their standard homeowners or renters insurance policy will cover flood damage.
 However, this is incorrect.